 ***

-We all discover around mid-day that Kissy no longer considers herself a sex robot, and that “no fucking way” doesn’t mean “maybe.”
-We also discover that she got some recent and substantial upgrades to her, um, chassis.
+We all discover around mid-day that Kissy no longer considers herself a sex robot, and that “no fucking way” doesn’t mean “maybe”.
+We also discover that she got some recent and substantial upgrades to her, um..., chassis.
 I suppose it would’ve been easier to simply electrify the entire surface of her body to make simple touching a regrettable act, but she takes “no unwelcome groping” to a whole other level.

 The douchebag in question puts his hands on Kissy after a scrimmage and whispers something in her ear.
 She smiles, retracts all of her clothing and gives everyone a free show of her too-perfect body in all its glory.
 She presses back against the front of the man’s body, grinding her ass into guy’s crotch.